mnemnion/JLpeg.jl/Plans.md

 isn't the sort of thing I'd do if it wasn't useful, there are some weird bits, we still need the operation stac

 Cheap to code, for the VM, too.
 A WinCommit points the Choice at a new label, we just make that location our special CloseCapture (a `LidCaptureInst`, let's say).
 It has its own opcode and we can therefore include the final jump in the instruction.

 Clearly the Stay Winning optimization is going to be the last thing we add.
 I'll want to benchmark it, for one thing.

+Another thought here: We have UInt16 worth of unused instruction space in CaptureInst, one larry, if you'll indulge my whimsy.
+That allows for a special tag which opens a capture which can be closed in several ways: we use the larry to carry a second tag which is used to retrieve the action of closing.
+This is promising I think, because we don't need special jump instructions to pseudo-close the captures.
+As an illustration, with `:seq, :alt, :element`, we open it with a unique tag, and use WinCommitInst as before to target unique captures, all of which close the open capture, but with differing larry-tags.
+We can even rewrite this into a FullCapture if the open and close end up next to each other, just use the larry tag instead of the normal tag to write the full capture.
+Yeah this is obviously the way to go, and one of the tags (it should be the longest) can be a normal close.
+That only helps because it means we don't have to make up a virtual tag, instead using a different opcode for the CloseCaptureInsts where the larry-tag applies.
+A `TaggedCloseCaptureInst`.

+Can't really beat that, can we.
+No bloat on the capture stack at all, no significant changes to the capture algorithm, just adding a conditional branch for `TaggedCloseCaptureInst` and a different dispatch for the full-capture optimization when pussing a `TaggedCloseCaptureInst` onto the capstack.